-- (a) The information as specified by Condition 5.2; and - (b) For Emission Points AA-1001a, AA-1001b, and AA-1002, the hour of operation for each emergency engine (including a summary on how many hours are spent for emergency operation, what classified the operation as an emergency situation, how many hours are spent for non-emergency operation, and the circumstances for non-emergency operation).
+(a) The information as specified by Condition 5.2; and

+(b) The information as specified by Condition 5.3.

+6.4 For Emission Points AA-1001a, AA-1001b, and AA-1002 (Emergency Engines), the permittee shall submit an annual monitoring report in accordance with Condition 6.3 that details the hours of operation for the engine.
+The report shall document how many hours are spent for emergency operation, what classified the operation as an emergency situation, how many hours are spent for non-emergency operation, and the reason for the non-emergency operation.